hououou/AeonG/README.md

 ## AeonG Implementation
-AeonG is extended based on Memgraph.
-The details of our idea can be found in our [paper](https://hououou.github.io/AeonG/docs/aeong-extended-version-vldb24.pdf).
-We also refer Memgraph [internal docs](https://memgraph.notion.site/Memgraph-Internals-12b69132d67a417898972927d6870bd2) to better understand our codes.
+AeonG is an extension of Memgraph.
+Details of our concept can be found in our [paper](https://hououou.github.io/AeonG/docs/aeong-extended-version-vldb24.pdf).
+We also refer Memgraph's [internal documentation](https://memgraph.notion.site/Memgraph-Internals-12b69132d67a417898972927d6870bd2) to better understand our codes.
 We made following major changes to support temporal features.

-* storage engine:
+* Storage Engine:
-  * timestamps: import timestamps into [Vertex](./src/storage/v2/vertex.hpp), [Edge](./src/storage/v2/edge.hpp), and [Delta](./src/storage/v2/delta.hpp) strutures.
+  * Timestamps: Import timestamps into [Vertex](/src/storage/v2/vertex.hpp), [Edge](/src/storage/v2/edge.hpp), and [Delta](/src/storage/v2/delta.hpp) strutures.
-  * data migaration: add data migration in the [Storage::CollectGarbage()](.src/storage/v2/storage.cpp) to migrate unreclaiemd data to RocksDB
+  * Data Migration: Add data migration in the [Storage::CollectGarbage()](/src/storage/v2/storage.cpp) function to migrate unreclaimed data to RocksDB.
-  * retain historical data in RocksDB: [historical_delta.cpp](./src/storage/v2/history_delta.cpp) is used to transfer deltas to key-value formats and store them to RocksDB.
+  * Retain Historical Data in RocksDB: Utilize [historical_delta.cpp](/src/storage/v2/history_delta.cpp) to transfer deltas to key-value formats and store them to RocksDB.
-* query engine:
+* Query Engine:
-  * add temporal syntax in [Cypher.g4](./src/query/frontend/opencypher/grammar/Cypher.g4).
+  * Add Temporal Syntax in [Cypher.g4](/src/query/frontend/opencypher/grammar/Cypher.g4).
-  * extend scan operator:   In the [ScanAllCursor.Pull()](./src/query/plan/operator.cpp) function, we introduce a function AddHistoricalVertices() to capture both unreclaimed and reclaimed historical versions
+  * Extend Scan Operator: In the [ScanAllCursor.Pull()](/src/query/plan/operator.cpp) function, we introduce a function AddHistoricalVertices() to capture both unreclaimed and reclaimed historical versions.
-  * extend scan operator:   In the
+  * Extend scan operator:   In the
-    [ ExpandCursor.Pull()](./src/query/plan/operator.cpp) function, we introduce a function AddHistoricalEdges() to capture both unreclaimed and reclaimed historical versions
+    [ ExpandCursor.Pull()](/src/query/plan/operator.cpp) function, we introduce a function AddHistoricalEdges() to capture both unreclaimed and reclaimed historical versions.

 ## Configuration settings
-We inherit the configuration from Memgraph.
-Thus we support all configuration described in Memgraph.
-We refer the details in this [link](https://memgraph.com/docs/configuration/configuration-settings).
-Additionally, AeonG supports two more configurations to provide temporal features.
+We inherit the configuration settings from Memgraph, thus supporting all configurations described in Memgraph.
+For detailed information, please refer to this [link](https://memgraph.com/docs/configuration/configuration-settings).
+Additionally, AeonG supports three more configurations to provide temporal features.

 ### General Settings